HTY2003/EVN-arduino-old/docs/EVNDisplay.md

 This library attempts to address both problems by focusing on using the display for data logging.
 The functions below allow the user to print to 1 of 8 rows.
 They can print a row label once in `void setup()`, which appears at the start of the row.
 In `void loop`, they can print data which appears after the row label.
 By only refreshing pixels after the row label, time is saved for other timing-critical functions in the loop.

-Note: EVNDisplay does the port selection and deselection automatically, so users do not need to call `setPort()` on their `EVNAlpha` objects.
+Note: EVNDisplay does port selection and deselection automatically, so users do not need to call `setPort()` on their `EVNAlpha` objects.

 ## List of Functions